 - Avoid subscripts on subscripts, and superscripts on superscripts.

 - When copy-editing equations, we use small capitals to represent variables made up of two letters (like MC for "marginal cost") so they are distinguished from the product of M and C, which would appear as capitalized italics.

-- There is no page limit for a Technical Appendix.
+- There is no page limit for a Online Appendix.
 Pages following the cover page should be numbered.
 The use of colour for illustrations is welcome.
 Please use a font size between 10 and 12 points.